apollographql/meteor-integration/README.md

+This atmosphere package allows you to use the [Apollo Stack](http://docs.apollostack.com/) in your [Meteor](https://www.meteor.com/) app.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->